WandeTestAnalyst/api-automation-agent/benchmarks/README.md

 The benchmark is run using the `benchmark_runner.py` script located in the `benchmarks/` directory.

+> **Note on Parallelism**: The benchmark tool runs the tests for each specified LLM in parallel to expedite the overall execution time.
+Each LLM's generation and test process is independent.
+For this reason, the logs in the terminal output can be confusing.
+Refer to the specific log file for each execution in the /logs folder.

 ```bash
 python benchmarks/benchmark_runner.py --openapi-spec <path_to_openapi_spec> --llms <LLM_LIST> [OPTIONS]
 ```